Manasmalhotra/ProductService/README.md

 # E-commerce Product Service
-Welcome to the User Service of my Ecommerce Service!
+Welcome to the Product Service of my E-Commerce Project!

 This service deals with managing users and their authentication.